adrienycart/PEAMT/README.md

 ## More info

-For more info on the way perceptual data was collected and on the way the metric is trained, please refer to: **ADD LINK TO PAPER**
+For more info on the way perceptual data was collected and on the way the metric is trained, please refer to [the corresponding paper](TODO).

-For detailed definition of each of the features, please refer to: **ADD LINK TO FEATURE REPORT**
+For a detailed definition of each of the features, please refer to: [Technical report - Musical Features for Automatic Music Transcription Evaluation](TODO)

 ## Weights of features in the released metric